What are the required minimum credit scores for Condotel financing

 Some processors will submit whatever documents they have and have the underwriter condition the missing docs on the conditional loan approval.
 This is a bad habit; the last thing you want is conditional loan approval with dozens of conditions.
 The fewer conditions on the conditional loan approval, the quicker the clear-to-close will be issued.

-The Role of The Mortgage Underwriter
+The Role Of The Mortgage Underwriter

 A mortgage underwriter will be assigned to the mortgage file.
 The mortgage underwriter will go over the file.
 Underwriters will ensure the file is complete and meets all the mortgage guidelines.
 The underwriter will thoroughly review the borrowers’ credit scores, credit history, income docs, asset information, and letters of explanation.